 Most Fado places can be found in Alfama and Bairro Alto, where you can dine while listening to various singers perform.
 Avoid the overpriced Clube de Fado in Alfama and try to catch some fado at a smaller restaurant somewhere.

-Lisbon is built on seven hills, which means there are lots of viewpoints (in Portuguese, miradouros) all around the city.
+Lisbon is built on seven hills, which means no guide to Lisbon, Portugal, is complete without mentioning the viewpoints (in Portuguese, miradouros) all around the city.

-My favorites in the center are the Miradouro de São Pedro de Alcântara and the Miradouro da Graça, both of which offer great views of the castle of Sao Jorge.
+My favorites in the city center are the Miradouro de São Pedro de Alcântara and the Miradouro da Graça, both of which offer great views of the castle of São Jorge.
 Another amazing viewpoint is the Miradouro das Portas do Sol.

 Locals joke that if you get anything stolen, this is where you’ll find it for sale the next week.
 But these days the Feira da Ladra, or thieves’ market, is maybe not quite so criminal anymore — it’s really just a nice flea market with antiques, crafts, and second-hand items that’s held every Tuesday and Saturday.